funkyfourier/eris35-speakermount/README.md

 ![Fully assembled](https://raw.githubusercontent.com/funkyfourier/eris35-speakermount/master/images/speakermount-fullyassembled_small.jpg)

 These are 3D printable speaker wall mounts for [the Presonus ERIS E3.5 speakers](https://www.presonus.com/products/Eris-E35).
 They can be tiltet and rotated to allow for optimal listening angle.

-It should be relatively easy to modify them to work with other speakers using [FreeCAD](https://www.freecadweb.org/).
+The models are made with [FreeCAD](https://www.freecadweb.org/), and all dimensions and sizes should be possible to adjust using the spreadsheet.
+It may not respond 100% perfect to changes, though, so check the results after editing.
+Some experience with FreeCAD is recommended.

 To build one of them, you will need the following items: